hramtsov13/nuxt-test/README.md

 - **.husky** and **commitlint.config** for writing clear, concise commit messages.
 - **Proxy** – Nitro proxy route to secure your api paths.
 - **Vitest** – Unit testing and coverage value.
+- **Icons** – Any icon you can imagine is available using <NuxtIcon /> component and Iconify naming convention.